thu-tram/mangg-may-tinh/routing/distance-vector.md

 To solve this problem, we'll give every route (i.e. every table entry) a finite **time to live (TTL)**.
 This is a countdown timer, telling us how much longer we can keep this forwarding entry.

 Periodic updates help us confirm that a route still exists.
-If we get an advertisement from the next-hop, we can reset (``recharge'') the TTL to its original value.
+If we get an advertisement from the next-hop, we can reset ("recharge") the TTL to its original value.

 If something in the network fails, we'll stop getting periodic updates.
 Eventually, the TTL will expire.
 If the TTL expires, we'll delete the entry from the table.
 Intuitively: We aren't getting updates anymore, so this route is probably no longer valid.

 Here's an example of the TTL in action.
 In this example, we are R3.
-At time t=0, we hear an announcement: ``I'm R2, and A is 5 away from me.''
+At time t=0, we hear an announcement: "I'm R2, and A is 5 away from me."
 Our table doesn't have an entry for A, so we'll accept this path, and set its TTL to 11.
 Notice that this TTL is associated with the specific table entry.
 If we had multiple table entries, they would each have their own TTL.

 <img width="900px" src="/assets/routing/2-056-ttl1.png">